 As an HR professional, I am always looking to hire someone who has the soft skills and ability to learn any new technical skills to fill in their gaps in experience and education.
 As your interests shift and change, it’s crucial to be honest with your manager or HR partner about your career goals.
 When a new opportunity you are interested in opens up, it’s also important to raise your hand and let them know you are interested.
 Otherwise, no one will think to consider you for a different role.

 At my last company, a member of our client support team applied for an HR coordinator role.
 I figured if she could handle clients, she could handle employees.
 She did great through the interview process and focused on how she would use her experiences working with clients and apply them to HR.
 When she was hired, she was mentored by someone on the team with strong HR knowledge and she excelled in her new role.
 Four plus years later, she is thriving in her HR career.
-To successfully make the a career change, she had built internal credibility and trust within the organization so we were willing to take a chance on her in a new function.
+She had built internal credibility and trust within the organization in order to successfully make a career change, so we were willing to take a chance on her in a new function.

 Test the water before jumping into the deep end

-Being able to flex and “try before you buy” for a new role is helpful both for the individual—in order to determine if this is really something you want to do—and for the company because it demonstrates if you will be able to make the career change.
+Being able to flex and “try before you buy” for a new role is helpful both for the individual—in order to determine if this is really something you want to do—and for the company, because it demonstrates if you will be able to make the career change.
 Building experience before switching to a new role can take many different forms.
-It could be supporting a different team to gain exposure to a new area of the business or taking on a side project to learn a new skill you haven’t used before.
-If the role you want is a new one in the organization, it also demonstrates the business need and the value add not only of the role, but already having a person who has stepped into it.
+It could be supporting a different team to gain exposure to another area of the business or taking on a side project to learn a new skill you haven’t used before.
+If you are interested in a brand new role within your organization, it also demonstrates the business need and the value add not only of the role, but of already having a person who has stepped into it.
 In addition, trying out a new role will help you start to build new skills and identify where additional training is needed.

 I myself transitioned into HR in order to help people find success in their careers and help businesses grow through building great teams.
 The employer/employee relationship is a partnership.
 Employees need to explore what is important to them in their career.
 HR partners and managers then need to help employees find those paths toward their goals.
-Especially in today’s fast moving work environment, companies then need to think outside of the box and help support peoples’ development, no matter the direction it may take.
+Especially in today’s fast-paced work environment, companies need to think outside the box and find creative ways to help support an employee’s development, no matter the direction it may take.

 Photography by William Perls